windmill-labs/windmill/README.md

 [internal states](https://docs.windmill.dev/docs/reference#internal-state)) or
 triggered through API with either an async or sync webhook.
 The latter kind of endpoints make Windmill akin to a self-hostable AWS Lambda.
-Windmill can be the central place to host, build and run all of your integrations, automations and internal apps.
+Windmill can be the central place to host, build and run all of your integrations, automation and internal apps.
 We include credentials management and OAuth integration, groups and much more!